Do you really know how to run an email marketing campaign that gets results?

-If you’ve got some love coming your way on social media, copy and paste the text into an email message.
+If you have some love coming your way on social media, copy and paste the text into an email message.
 That might just give people the incentive they need to move a little further down the sales funnel.

-What does a great design do?
-It tells people that you’re serious about your brand.
+A great email design tells people that you’re serious about your brand.
 Beyond that, a fabulous design enables you to outshine your competition.

 Perhaps most importantly though, people want to look at an email that’s designed professionally.

 We often use animated GIFs to communicate emotion online.
 They’re usually much larger and easier to comprehend than emojis, and they offer many of the same benefits of video without the large file size and lack of support from email clients.

-You should consider using them occasionally in your email marketing.
+You should consider using them occasionally in your marketing email.
 They’ll put a human face on your marketing efforts and might even get a few laughs.

 Once you’ve settled on a marketing message for your next email campaign, look for a suitable reaction GIF to include in it.
 You might earn a little bit of additional goodwill and a higher response rate.